Swarsel/.dotfiles/.github/README.md

   nix run --experimental-features 'nix-command flakes' github:Swarsel/.dotfiles#swarsel-rebuild -- -u <YOUR_USERNAME>
   ```

-  This will activate the `chaostheatre` configuration on your system, which is a de-facto mirror of my main configuration with secret-based settings removed.
+  This will activate the `hotel` configuration on your system, which is a de-facto mirror of my main configuration with secret-based settings removed.
   Please keep in mind that this limited installer will make local changes to the cloned repository in order to be able to install it (otherwise the builder would fail at fetching my private secrets repository).
 As such, this should only be used to evaluate the system - if you want to use it longterm, you will need to create a fork and make some changes.
   </details>